Estimate cluster backup size

 - Estimate the metrics storage backup size.

-The estimate of the required backup size is based on the metrics storage size.
-Typically, it's 20% of the sum of the metrics storage on all the nodes (the number of nodes doesn't affect the formula.Available storage space for backup
+Typically, it's 20% of the sum of the metrics storage on all nodes.
+The number of nodes doesn't affect the formula.Available storage space for backup

-The estimate of the required backup size is based on the ElasticSearch storage size.
+The estimated required backup size for Elasticsearch is based on the ElasticSearch storage size.
 Typically, it's less than the sum of the ElasticSearch storage on all nodes.
 While Elasticsearch backup doesn't contain data replicas, because of incremental snapshots, we use total storage for the estimation.

-For example, let's assume that you want to estimate a backup size for 3 node cluster:
+For example, assume that you want to estimate the backup size for a three-node cluster:

 Calculate the Elasticsearch storage for the whole cluster.

-Check the size of Elasticsearch storage on disk on each node (The size should vary only slightly between the nodes).
+Check the size of Elasticsearch storage on disk on each node.
+The size should vary only slightly between nodes.shell

 du -sh /var/opt/dynatrace-managed/elasticsearch/ 1.5TB